 Tornaghi’s work is accessible in a variety of places — including one article on how to set up an urban ag project, and one piece on the critical geography of urban ag, and one study on urban ag and the politics of empowerment, and one report on gardening activism, as well as a publication on European urban agriculture.

 She’s pretty much out there, with phrases such as “insurgent urbanism” and “politics of engagement, capability, and empowerment,” along with references to the commons, metabolism and other clues that Tornaghi has spent as much time in obscure sections of libraries, as in gardens.

 At the very least, she is refreshing.
 People concerned about the runaway rates of mental ill-health among young people cannot ignore what she has to say about addressing human needs to work directly in nature — and thereby counterbalance the highly built, urbanized, synthetic, abstracted, impersonal, mediated and corporate-controlled environment of dense cities.

-In my view, this mental health and well-being perspective is the most urgent and compelling reason for city planners and managers to listen up on the subject of urban agricultures.
+In my view, this mental health and well-being perspective is the most urgent and compelling reason for city planners and managers to embrace the rise of urban agricultures.

 By contrast, Tornaghi’s is a direct action call to meet with your neighbors, find a place to stand, dig in, and get your hands in the dirt.
-It deals with justice not just as a distributive matter — how to divvy up the harvest so the one per cent don’t get almost all of it and the poor get little — but a capability matter: the right of people to develop their capacities and not have to settle for a consuming life that renders us spectators of our own lives.
+It deals with justice not just as a distributive matter — how to divvy up the harvest so the one percent don’t get almost all of it and the poor get little.
+Justice is also a capability matter: the right of people to develop their own capacities, and not have to settle for a consuming life that renders us spectators of our own lives.